hongj77/hongj77.github.io/_posts/2016-03-25-how-to-win-a-free-drone.md

 y_hat = model.fit(X_train, y_train.values.flatten()).predict(X_test)
 {% endhighlight %}

 Next day, my random forest climbed to #1 and the contest ended.

-And just like that, I had robbed Gigster of a drone with a camera, a BB-8 toy, and a recruiting opportunity.
+..And just like that, I had robbed Gigster of a drone, a BB-8 toy, and a recruiting opportunity.
 The guy who won second place apparently was a guy from my research lab (aka he is actually competent).
 He approached me and asked what I used to jump the rankings, and all I could say was.... random forest.

 {% include image.html
             img="public/post_img/drone.JPG"